 - Attend Office of Residence Life staff meetings and other meetings as assigned.

-- Meets regularly with central office staff.
+- Participate in regularly occurring supervision meetings with central office staff

 - Works with other campus professionals on matters concerning student development.